janithl/LankanHotels/README.md

 Lankan Hotels is a simple app to list down the details of Sri Lankan hotels as found on the Government of Sri Lanka's [Open Data Portal](http://www.data.gov.lk/).

-The data belongs to the Sri Lankan State and this product is completely open source (MIT).
+The data belongs to the Sri Lankan state and this product is completely open source (MIT).

 ## License